aerispaha/aerispaha.github.io/_posts/2017-07-22-trends-in-news-headlines-from-rss-feeds.md

 ![Trump-Junior-Headlines-Count]({{site.url}}/assets/img/trump-jr-headlines-count.png)
 Now we're seeing a major event play out.

-## Coverage per Hour

-next steps:
-* how many stories exist a given point of time related to a topic
-* compare all headlines at a time, find most common words/topic throughout
+## Interpretations and Future Work
+Recording periodic snapshots allows us to observe how the media's interest in a particular topic changes over time.
+For example, a topic that's discussed simultaneously in multiple articles by many media organizations must be especially important at a given point in time.
+Similarly, an issue that is featured throughout the RSS feeds for many days are likely more significant than stories that come and go within a few hours.
+One can think of these dynamics like the intensity and duration of rainfall events: is there are drizzle or a deluge of articles, and for how long are the stories pattering down?

+I've only scratched the surface, but there is a lot more I'd like to investigate now that I have a handle on the data.
+Future Work:
-* measure the proportion given to particular topics, compared to the rest
+* measure the proportion of attention given to particular topics
-* measure proportion given by a particular news source compared to the rest, on a given topic
+* quantify the differences in reporting between media organizations
+* compare media attention to objectively important and quantifiable topics:
+    * casualties of war
+    * bombings, shootings
+    * environmental disasters
+* natural language analysis
+    * differences in sentiment on particular topics
+    * differences in sentiment between sources
+* identify any patterns between left- and right-leaning sources
+* host data on public server and/or [data.world](https://data.world/)